padrinobook/padrinobook/02-01-creating-a-new-application.md

 You may have thought it a little odd that we had to manually requests the index.html in the URL when viewing our start page.
-This is because our app currently has now idea about **routing**.
+This is because our app currently has no idea about **routing**.
 Routing is the process to recognize requeste URLs and to forward these requests to actions of controllers.
 With other words: A router is like a like vending machine where you put in money to get a coke.
 In this case, the machine is the *router* which *routes* your input "Want a coke" to the action "Drop a Coke in the tray".